KoksiHub/Methods-For-SHREC-2021-Protein-Retrieval-and-Classification-Datasets/README.md

-# SHREC (SHape REtrieval Contest) 2021, PROTEIN SHAPE RTRIEVAL and CLASSIFICATION CHALLENGE
+# SHREC 2021, Protein Shape Retrieval and Classification Challenge

 This repository contain implementation  of two different 3D shape retrieval algorithms (methods) applied on gthe SHREC 2021 datasets on Retrieval and classification of protein surfaces equipped with physical & chemicalproperties.
 * Further details regarding this retrieval track can be found **[here](http://shrec.ge.imati.cnr.it/shrec21_protein/)**.